List of roads in London, Ontario: Adelaide Street

 Adelaide Street is a north–south arterial road in London, as well as in Middlesex Centre.
 The total length from Commissioners Road to its northern terminus is 25.7 km, of which 11.2 km is within the city limits of London.

 Its northern terminus is at Highway 7.
 It runs through London where it is bisected into northern and southern segments by the south branch of the Thames River and ends at Commissioners Road East.
 It continues 1.8 km to the south at Southdale Road East where it ends south of Newbold Street, just metres north of Highway 401.

+At the intersection with King Street just past downtown, southbound traffic travelling to York Street merges with traffic turning off of King along a short diversion, parallel to the grade-separated interchange from York onto the Adelaide Street South roadway passing above.

 An overpass of Canadian National Railway tracks south of York Street was opened circa 1962.
 In 2018 the city announced that Adelaide Street between Central and Pall Mall will be converted to an underpass under the Canadian Pacific rail tracks.
 (In both cases, the tracks were carrying slow-moving trains that frequently obstructed traffic.)
-Construction began in 2021 and it is expected to be completed in 2025.
+Construction began in 2021 and it was completed in 2025.

 History

 The reason for the road interruption is because Westminster Ponds is situated between Commissioners and Southdale Roads.

 In the early 1970s, there had existed plans to extend Adelaide as a four-lane road to meet with Pond Mills Road at Southdale using a CNR track's right-of-way, or to meet with its southern continuation.
 These plans were abandoned after Westminster Ponds were declared an environmentally significant area.

 At the same time, transportation-oriented studies suggested that Adelaide Street South be connected with Exeter Road, the then-Highway 135.
 These plans have since been abandoned as Exeter Road was eventually connected to Highway 401 via a westbound-only interchange.

 The city outlined in their 2005 edition of their official plan to extend Adelaide Street south of Highway 401 to meet Sise Road at Wilton Grove Road.
-There is yet to be a timeline to be announced for this roadwork.
+However, not only is there yet to be a timeline to be announced for this roadwork, but the land along the projected route has developed properties south of the 401 that would necessitate demolition of a building.